Cecilia Chiang: Career

 Chiang settled in Tokyo, Japan, with her husband and children in 1949.
 She opened a Chinese restaurant, Forbidden City, which was successful with expatriates and local diners.

 She later visited San Francisco to visit her sister, whose husband had died.
 Walking through the streets of San Francisco's Chinatown she met two friends from Tokyo who were planning to open a restaurant in a small space at 2209 Polk Street, and agreed to help negotiate their lease.
 She wrote a deposit check for $10,000 to secure their rent, which the landlord refused to return after her friends backed out of the venture.
 Unable to terminate the lease, she decided to run the restaurant by herself.

 At the time, non-Chinese Americans in the city had very limited exposure to authentic Northern Chinese cuisine, being familiar with only the Americanized version of Cantonese cuisine.
 Convinced that residents would enjoy Northern Chinese dishes, but unsure what would appeal to them, she initially listed more than 200 dishes on the menu, including an order of five potstickers for $1.
-As she understood the preferences of Americans, Chiang pared down the menu over time.
+As she began to understand the preferences of Americans, Chiang pared down the menu over time.
 Avoiding the common elements of American Chinese restaurant decor, she designed the restaurant to evoke the opulence of the palace where she had grown up.
 After taking out an ad in a Chinese newspaper for a chef, Chiang hired a couple from Shandong to do the cooking, while she washed dishes and went to the market.
 The restaurant was called The Mandarin and was at first unsuccessful and had few patrons.
 A Mandarin speaker, she had trouble communicating with the Cantonese speaking suppliers from Chinatown, who would not extend her credit, and also faced discrimination as a woman business owner.
 The location had no parking, which Chiang cites as a difficulty, and she could not get an ABC license to serve cocktails because she was not a permanent resident.